-Is It Covid-19, The Flu, A Cold, Allergies or Asthma?
+Is It Covid-19 or Allergies or Asthma?

-Although this is a very challenging and anxiety provoking time, we will all get through this together one day at a time.
-Let me remind you that you can contact the Sussex County Covid-19 Hotline Monday-Friday from 9am-4pm at 973-579-9488 to speak with a Sussex County Medical Reserve Corp (MRC) volunteer, or a Sussex County Division of Health (SCDOH) staff member any time you have any questions.
+Please be reminded that you can contact the Sussex County Covid-19 Hotline Monday-Friday from 9am-4pm at 973-579-9488 to speak with a Sussex County Medical Reserve Corp (MRC) volunteer, or a Sussex County Division of Health (SCDOH) staff member any time you have any questions.
 I can also be reached at firstname.lastname@example.org

 Symptoms of Coronavirus (Covid-19):